shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

 expressions for the exterior derivative of rotations and the exterior derivative of their Hodge duals the following:

-.. rubric:: Exterior derivative of the Hodge dual of rotations
+.. rubric:: Hodge dual of rotations

 .. include:: ../differential_operators/minkowski-space/2-forms.rst
    :start-after: _inc_begin_⋆R♭♭: